Here you will find some of the most common questions we receive about zkSync Era.

 zkSync Era is a Zero Knowledge (ZK) rollup that supports generalized EVM compatibility for the Ethereum blockchain.
 The primary benefit of zkSync Era is that developers who have created EVM dApps can port to zkSync Era effortlessly and realize significantly lower gas fees and more transactions per second while inheriting Ethereum's security and decentralization.

 Why zkSync Era?

 zkSync Era is a gigantic leap forward in Layer 2 technologies.
 It is a long-awaited improvement that offers many never before enjoyed benefits for Ethereum developers.

 - EVM Compatible - zkSync is an EVM-compatible zero knowledge rollup that supports generalized EVM smart contracts.
-This means if you have EVM smart contracts it’s super easy to port your dApp to zkSync Era.
+This means if you already have EVM smart contracts, it’s super easy to port your dApp to zkSync Era.

 - Ethos Compatible - we are very aligned with the ethos of decentralization and open source.
 All of our code will strive to be fully open-source and zkSync will be executing a roadmap that will fully decentralize the sequencer and proof generation, and we will be executing a roadmap of organizational subtractive management - that is, we will be decentralizing our organization as well.

 - Certainty - Unlike previous methods attempting to scale Ethereum which have in some cases offered weaker security guarantees than for L1 (e.g. sidechains, plasma, and optimistic) zkSync Era uses zero-knowledge proofs which offer certainty of security.

 - Future Proof - Ecosystem projects that adopt zkSync Era now will enjoy all future improvements without the need to change their code, in particular coming from:

 zkEVM is the name of the architecture that enables zero-knowledge proof generation for the execution trace of smart contracts originally written for EVM.